Air pollution in the United States: Acid rain program

+Hazardous air pollutants

 A much longer list of chemicals for which the EPA requires the maximum achievable reduction are covered by the National Emissions Standards for Hazardous Air Pollutants.

+In 2009, the CARB established rules for allowable emissions of formaldehyde from wood products made of pieces, chips, particles, or fibers of wood bonded together with a resin.
+EPA issued regulations to limit formaldehyde emissions in 2016.

 Greenhouse gases

 Regulation of greenhouse gases under the Clean Air Act has been the subject of lawsuits.
 While the EPA has been given clear authority to regulate greenhouse gases, the question of the strictness of these regulations has resulted in the EPA not enacting substantial curbs.

 Paris Agreement

-The Obama administration signed a greenhouse gas reduction agreement with China and then joined the Paris Agreement in 2015, but President Trump withdrew from the Paris Agreement on June 1, 2017.
-President Biden rejoined the United Nations Paris Agreement on January 20, 2021, with the United Nations and its Secretary-General António Guterres accepting and fully re-ratifying the US rejoinment to the agreement on February 19, 2021.
+The Obama administration signed a greenhouse gas reduction agreement with China and then joined the Paris Agreement in 2015, but President Trump withdrew from the agreement on June 1, 2017.
+President Biden rejoined the United Nations Paris Agreement on January 20, 2021, with the United Nations and its Secretary-General António Guterres accepting and fully re-ratifying the U.S. rejoining the agreement on February 19, 2021.

 Clean Power Plan

-On August 3, 2015, the Obama administration unveiled the Clean Power Plan, an Environmental Protection Agency (EPA) policy designed to limit carbon dioxide emissions at power plants.
+On August 3, 2015, the Obama administration unveiled its Clean Power Plan, an EPA policy designed to limit carbon dioxide emissions at power plants.
 It was expected to reduce air pollutants by up to 25%, which would improve health outcomes (such as a decrease in premature deaths and childhood asthma) for those who live near factories and chemical facilities.
 The plan was expected to negatively impact jobs in the steel, cement, and refining production industries but positively impact jobs in the solar and wind power sectors.
-On March 28, 2017, President Donald Trump took the first steps to eliminate the Clean Power Plan as he ordered the EPA to review the policy.
-In June 2019, the Trump administration reversed the Clean Power Plan, allowing coal plants to remain open longer.
-This has largely left greenhouse gas regulations to state and local governments, some of which have joined interstate greenhouse gas reduction programs.
-On January 20, 2021, President Joe Biden reinstated the Obama-era Clean Power Plan policies.
+On March 28, 2017, President Donald Trump ordered the EPA to review the policy.
+In June 2019, the Trump administration reversed the Clean Power Plan, allowing coal-fired power plants to remain open longer.
+This action largely left greenhouse gas regulations to state and local governments, some of which have joined interstate greenhouse gas reduction programs.
+In 2024, the Biden Administration issued a suite of rules called the Greenhouse Gas Standards and Guidelines for Fossil Fuel-Fired Power Plants, sometimes called the "Clean Power Plan 2.0", to replace the Clean Power Plan.